These easy, quick, and nourishing oat flour pancakes are the perfect way to start any day!

 More Breakfast Recipes

 If you love these fluffy oat flour pancakes, be sure to leave a star rating on the recipe card and leave a comment below telling me what your favorite pancake topping is!

 Don't forget to pin it your Pinterest board for later, or tag me on IG @no.food.rules if you try the recipe and love it!

 This blog post contains affiliate links, which means that if you click on a product link, I may receive a commission.
 All opinions are my own, and all brands featured represent what I personally like and support.
 This blog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program where I earn advertising fees by linking to amazon.com.

 - 1/3 cup milk (+ a few extra tbsp)

 - 1 egg

 - In a small bowl combine vinegar and 1/3 cup milk, set aside for ~5 minutes.

-- Put oats in a blender and blend on high until oats are a fine powder. ~3 minutes.
+- Put oats in a blender or food processor and blend on high until oats are a fine powder. ~3 minutes.

 - Next, add sugar and baking powder.
 Pulse to combine.